applied-science/js-interop/README.md

 build tool [shadow-cljs](https://shadow-cljs.github.io/docs/UsersGuide.html#infer-externs), but this is still a source of bugs and does not cover all cases.

-The recommended approach is to use functions in the `goog.object` namespace such as `goog.object/get`, `goog.object/getValueByKeys`, and `goog.object/set`.
+The recommended approach for JS interop when static keys are desired is to use functions in the `goog.object` namespace such as `goog.object/get`, `goog.object/getValueByKeys`, and `goog.object/set`.
 These functions are performant and useful but they do not offer a Clojure-centric api.
 Keys need to be passed in as strings, and return values from mutations are not amenable to threading.
+The `goog.object` namespace has had breaking changes introduced as recently as [2017](https://github.com/google/closure-library/releases/tag/v20170910).

-One library commonly recommended for JavaScript interop is [cljs-oops](https://github.com/binaryage/cljs-oops).
+One third-party library commonly recommended for JavaScript interop is [cljs-oops](https://github.com/binaryage/cljs-oops).
 This solves the renaming problem and is highly performant, but the string-oriented api diverges far from Clojure norms.

+Neither library lets you choose to allow a given key to be renamed.
+For that, you must fall back to host-interop (dot) syntax, which has a different API, so the structure of your code may need to change based on unrelated compiler issues that only crop up when you thought development was finished.

 The functions in this library are designed to work just like their Clojure equivalents, but adapted to a JavaScript context.
-Keywords are converted to strings at compile-time when possible, paths are expressed as vectors.
-They defer to `goog.object` under the hood, but usage should be familiar to anyone with Clojure experience.
+Static keys are expressed as keywords, renamable keys are expressed via host-interop syntax, nested paths are expressed as vectors.
+Usage should be familiar to anyone with Clojure experience.

 ## Usage